k3nnywilliam/genoa-shipwreck/README.md

 ![Alt text](screenshots/shipwreck-record.gif?raw=true "Title")

 ### Project Description
 The purpose of this project is to develop a web-based Lidar scan viewer of the wreck of the City of Genoa in Lake Huron, Detroit.
-This project was made with CesiumJS.
+This project was made with CesiumJS and Resium.

 Read the blog for more info:
 https://glbottommapping.glos.org/2021/03/shipwreck-city-of-genoa-examined-by-ultra-high-resolution-underwater-lidar-in-southern-lake-huron/